Subscribe to our Newsletter

 When is the clinic open?

-NHCC is open Monday through Thursday 8:00 a.m. – 4:00 p.m.
+NHCC is open Monday through Thursday 8:00 a.m. – 4:00 p.m. and Fridays 8:00 a.m. – Noon.
 We stay open during summer and school holidays; however, we may reduce our hours.
 The clinic is closed on major holidays.
 Providers are on-call when the clinic is closed.
 After hours you can leave a message with the answering service and a provider will call you back.
 The Madison County Health Department is here each Friday administering the WIC Program (Women, Infants and Children Nutrition Program).

 What services do you provide?

 We provide medical care for any type of need.
 If we do not have the services needed on site we will refer you to a specialist.
-We also offer dental and vision care as well as mental health counseling.
+We also offer mental health counseling.
+Learn more about our services.

 Do you do sports and camp physicals?